WillemOuwerkerk/noForth-T-hardware-examples-RP2040/USB-CDC/readme.md

 <h1 align="center"> USB CDC driver </h1>

-This is a in plain Forth written USB CDC driver, that uses a coöperative  multitasker to run on top of noForth t.
+This is a in plain Forth written USB CDC driver, that uses a cooperative  multitasker to run on top of noForth t.
 The picture below shows the finished driver in Windows 10.
 This highlevel version shown in the USB-CDC base folder is for documentation only, it is however fully functional!

 The folders contain a dual and single CDC-driver using RP2040 assembly too.